Hey there. I'm Vaishali and I am the author and recipe creator at Holy Cow!

 I have always loved animals, and I've always loved food, and I went vegan after realizing that I didn't want to mix the two anymore.
 I used to be a journalist, but I quit that to work full-time for an amazing organization where I help make the world a better place for animals every day.
 This blog, not connected to my job, is a labor of love -- I want everyone to know that vegan food can be amazing, and what better way to save animals than to stop eating them?

 As a working mom, it is important that my recipes are easy, quick, healthy, and hassle-free without compromising on taste.
 This is food we eat in our home every day, food you can cook regardless of whether you are a novice or an expert, and you can be sure that if we don't like it ourselves, it won't be here on the blog.

 I love to bake, so you'll find lots of recipes for homemade vegan cakes, cookies, pies and breads.
 Because Indian food is my comfort food, so you'll find tons of Indian vegan recipes here.
 Because I'm mom to a picky preteen, a lot of my recipes are kid-friendly.
 And because I was diagnosed with an underactive thyroid, I cook, eat and post many, many gluten-free and soy-free recipes.

 I also love experimenting with global cuisines, including Mexican, Italian, and Middle Eastern, and I love to bake, especially bread.
-My recipes are ideal for those of you who juggle multiple responsibilities, but love a delicious meal at the end of a long day.
-But don't just expect a recipe– I like telling you the stories behind the food I serve up.
+All recipes use clean, wholesome, natural ingredients, most of which are already in your pantry.
+But don't just expect a recipe-- I like telling you the stories behind the food I serve up.
 You can also expect some chatter about the wonderfulness of animals (especially mine :)).